ovaleanu/kubernetes/docs/k8s_lab.md

 ### NodePort services

 Another way to load balance a service is using a NodePort service.
-When a service is exposed using NodePort the service is reachable on via the [HOSTIP:PORT_NUMBER]
+When a service is exposed using NodePort the service is reachable on via the [HOSTIP:PORT_NUMBER].
+The Kubernetes Dasboard we accessed it using NodePort services.

 ```
 $ cd ../exercise3